 VI.C.2.
-There are circumstances in which fellows may be unable to attend work, including but not limited to fatigue, illness, family emergencies, and parental leave.
+There are circumstances in which fellows may be unable to attend work, including but not limited to fatigue, illness, family emergencies, and medical, parental , or caregiver leave.
 Each program must allow an appropriate length of absence for fellows unable to perform their patient care responsibilities.
-(Core)

-VI.C.2.a) The program must have policies and procedures in place to ensure coverage of patient care.
-(Core)

-VI.C.2.b) These policies must be implemented without fear of negative consequences for the fellow who is or was unable to provide the clinical work.
-(Core)

-Background and Intent: Fellows may need to extend their length of training depending on length of absence and specialty board eligibility requirements.
-Teammates should assist colleagues in need and equitably reintegrate them upon return.
+(Core) VI.C.2.a) The program must have policies and procedures in place to ensure coverage of patient care and ensure continuity of patient care.
+(Core) VI.C.2.b) These policies must be implemented without fear of negative consequences for the fellow who is or was unable to provide the clinical work.
+(Core) on length of and Intent: Fellows may need to extend their length of training depending absence and specialty board eligibility requirements.
+Teammates should agues in need and equitably reintegrate them upon return.
 VI.D.
-Fatigue Mitigation

-VI.D.1.
-Programs must:

-VI.D.1.a) educate all faculty members and fellows to recognize the signs of fatigue and sleep deprivation; (Core)

-VI.D.1.b) educate all faculty members and fellows in alertness management and fatigue mitigation processes; and, (Core)

-VI.D.1.c) encourage fellows to use fatigue mitigation processes to manage the potential negative effects of fatigue on patient care and learning.
-(Detail)
+Fatigue Mitigation VI.D.1.
+Programs must : educate all fellows and faculty members in recognition of the signs of fatigue and sleep deprivation, alertness management, and fatigue mitigation processes.
+(Detail) VI.D.1.a) educate all faculty members and fellows to recognize the signs of fatigue and sleep deprivation; (Core) VI.D.1.b) educate all faculty members and fellows in alertness management and fatigue mitigation processes; and, (Core) VI.D.1.c) encourage fellows to use fatigue mitigation processes to